MariusArlauskas/moviesProject/README.md

 # TODO list (fixes or small details):
     Retrieving movies to users list:
-        only posible way to retrieve all one by one api call (from TMDB)
+        only posible way to retrieve all - one with one api call (from TMDB)

     Movies page:
-        add a way to remove movie from a list
         Movie dialog:
             ADD like movies and add to list buttons (??)
             ADD link to movie page